IVRPowers/blog/content/post/contactcenter/contact-center-webrtc.md

 ### An integrated structure

 Structure of traditional call centers also changes as a consequence of new clients’ demands.
 Functions of contact centers have shifted, they do not just receive and handle inbound calls, but many communication methods, data and applications are combined.
-However, [WebRTC](http://blog.ivrpowers.com/post/marketing/webrtc-system-benefits/ ) makes it possible to manage all new aspects through **a centralized interface.** It connects the gaps between the different channels, simplifies upgrades and reduces costs.
+However, [WebRTC makes it possible](http://blog.ivrpowers.com/post/marketing/webrtc-system-benefits/ ) to manage all new aspects through **a centralized interface.** It connects the gaps between the different channels, simplifies upgrades and reduces costs.

-Customer support and contact centers will never disappear, but [WebRTC technology can make the difference.](http://blog.ivrpowers.com/post/trends/time-add-webcall-button-contact-center/) It helps companies easily adapt to new trends and demands and makes it possible **to provide remarkable customer experiences.** If you need more information about Real-Time Communications solutions, contact us at http://www.ivrpowers.com
+Customer support and contact centers wont disappear, but [WebRTC technology can make the difference.](http://blog.ivrpowers.com/post/trends/time-add-webcall-button-contact-center/).
+It helps companies easily adapt to new trends and demands and makes it possible **to provide remarkable customer experiences**.
+If you need more information about our [VideoRTC](http://blog.ivrpowers.com/post/products/video-rtc/) solutions for Contact Center and powered by WebRTC, contact us.

 ---
 [Interactive Powers](http://www.ivrpowers.com/ ) - Streamline your business communications